U.S. Rep. Don Young recalled as 'Mr. Alaska,' a tireless advocate for his state

 She noted that Young dedicated 49 years to the 49th state.
 “How appropriate,” Murkowski said.
 “He always wanted to do just one more [term].
 Everything he did was for the state he loved and loved so well and for the state that loved him back.”

-“Don Young was here when every member who currently served arrived,” U.S. Sen. Dan Sullivan said of Young's tenure, which began with his special election to Congress in 1973.
+“Don Young was here when every member who currently served arrived,” U.S. Sen. Dan Sullivan, R-Alaska, said of Young’s tenure, which began with his special election to Congress in 1973.

 Born in California, Young had moved to Alaska as a young adult, working as a tugboat captain, gold miner, school teacher and Yukon mayor before running for Congress.
 He also served in the U.S. Army.